Galaxy

 Go to your histories list:

 Click on the Import history button at the top right.
-Choose Upload local file from your computer and select the history file you have downloaded previously.
+Choose Upload local file from your computer and select the history file you have previously downloaded.

 How to access storage spaces from the GenOuest cluster in Galaxy